-2.3.3 Lake Ozette Basin Prioritized Projects:
+2.3.3 Ozette Basin Prioritized Projects:

-High priority projects identified here for the Lake Ozette Basin are mostly based upon known Sockeye salmon restoration issues or Limiting Factors outlined in Haggerty et al. 2009, or are unimplemented projects previously prioritized by the Lake Ozette Sockeye Steering Committee.
-Since 2019 this project list has been reviewed and updated in regular monthly Technical Committee meetings as well as special Lake Ozette Basin Technical Committee meetings hosted by the North Pacific Coast Lead Entity (04-21-20, 09-01-20, 09-15-20, 10-01-2020, 02-05-2021, and 12-04-2021).
+High priority projects identified here for the Ozette Basin are mostly based upon known Sockeye salmon restoration issues or Limiting Factors outlined in Haggerty et al. 2009, or they are unimplemented projects previously prioritized by the LOSSC.
+Since the LOSSC dissolved in 2019, this project list has been reviewed and updated in regular monthly Technical Committee meetings as well as special Ozette Basin Technical Committee meetings hosted by the North Pacific Coast Lead Entity.
 An update to this list occurs annually in this strategy (See Appendix B for the full list with any Medium and Lower priority projects).
 Some of the projects identified here have been partially funded but none have been fully implemented on the ground.
 Each project's "status" at the time of publication is indicated at the end of its description.
+All projects on this list are meant to complement and work within the authorities of the agencies and entities around Lake Ozette, including tribal trust and treaty rights, ONP, Clallam County, DNR's Habitat Conservation Plan, and the Forest Practices Habitat Conservation Plan.
+This strategy does not modify or replace these or other authorities.